cschalle/content/deployment/desktop/desktop-application-metadata-overview.md

 ### System Architecture
 #### Linux File Hierarchy

-Applications on Linux are expected to install binary files to /usr/bin, the install architecture independent data files to /usr/share/ and configuration files to /etc. Small temporary files can be stored in /tmp and much larger files in /var/tmp.
-Per-user configuration is either stored in the users home directory (in ~/.config) or stored in a binary settings store such as dconf.
+Applications on Linux are expected to install binary files to */usr/bin*, the insatll architecture independent data files to */usr/share/* and configuration files to */etc*.
+Small temporary files can be stored in */tmp* and much larger files in */var/tmp*.
+Per-user configuration is either stored in the users home directory (in *~/.config*) or stored in a binary settings store such as dconf.
 See the File Hierarchy Standard[[1](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard)] for more information.

 ### Desktop files